 Talking about period pain with your doctor requires being detailed and concise.
-That’s why before you step foot into the doctor’s office, you need to come prepared with as much information as possible.
+That’s why before you step into the doctor’s office, you must come prepared with as much information as possible.
 Hence why tracking your symptoms is imperative.
 You can track symptoms in various ways, whether it’s charting your cycle via the symptothermal method, using a cycle tracking app, or a symptom log.
-Whichever method you choose, make sure you’re keeping track of symptoms you’re experiencing throughout your monthly cycle as well as on your period.
+Whichever method you choose, ensure you keep track of symptoms you’re experiencing throughout your monthly cycle and on your period.

 Some key metrics you’ll want to pay attention to include cycle length, period duration, and extreme symptoms experienced during your period (i.e., nausea, vomiting, diarrhea).
-Additionally, you’ll want to make a note of the intensity of your cramps and where you feel them.
+Additionally, you’ll want to note the intensity of your cramps and where you feel them.
 For example, it’s common to experience spasms in the lower abdomen, pelvis, lower back, and legs.
-Another side effect of painful periods includes heavy menstrual flow, so you’ll want to keep a record of this as well.
+Another side effect of painful periods includes heavy menstrual flow, so you’ll want to keep a record of this.

 Discuss Health History During Your Appointment

 The next step is to schedule the appointment and meet with your doctor.
-When scheduling, you should let them know that period pain is the main reason you’re coming to see them.
-Avoid booking a well-woman exam, or pap smear since those types of appointments take time away from discussing specific issues and can feel rushed.
+When scheduling, you should tell them that period pain is the main reason you’re coming to see them.
+Avoid booking a well-woman exam or pap smear since those appointments take time away from discussing specific issues and can feel rushed.
 Instead, you want to spend your time wisely and focus on your painful periods, and if an exam is needed, they will recommend one.

 During the appointment, discuss your health history and be as transparent as possible, providing all available information you have.
 For example, start by disclosing the family history of painful periods or conditions like endometriosis, adenomyosis, or other genetic conditions that may contribute to period pain and menstrual irregularities.

 Next, proceed to share your personal menstrual history.
-Let the doctor know when you first began menstruation, what your typical cycle length is, how heavy your blood flow is if you notice blood clots and the intensity of your cramps.
-Additionally, when talking about cramp intensity, you’ll want to share medications you’ve taken, how cramps have disrupted your life, and share if the pain became so great, you had to visit the emergency room.
+Tell the doctor when you first began menstruation, your typical cycle length, how heavy your blood flow is if you notice blood clots, and the intensity of your cramps.
+Additionally, when talking about cramp intensity, you’ll want to share medications you’ve taken, how cramps have disrupted your life, and if the pain became so great that you had to visit the emergency room.
 This information provides context about the extremity of your period pain.

 Furthermore, you’ll find it beneficial to share how long this has been occurring for you.
 Doing so will establish a history of symptoms and let them know it’s a longstanding issue.
 Additionally, alert them of any changes you’ve recently noticed, such as symptoms increasing in intensity or if new symptoms are beginning to emerge.

 Lastly, you’ll want to share your treatment history.
 What remedies have you tried?
 Did you seek help from a doctor before this appointment?
 Are there things that help ease the pain, such as medications, heat pads, or alternative therapies?
-If none of the above has provided relief, let them know this as well.
+If none of the above has provided relief, let them know this.

 Use Clear, Descriptive Words And Phrases

 When talking about period pain, it’s essential to explicitly describe the intensity of your period pain.
-For example, when describing your cramps, avoid using general statements about your period pain, such as “it hurts a lot.”
+For example, avoid using general statements about your period pain when describing your cramps, such as “it hurts a lot.”
 Such phrases do little to explain your period’s debilitating effect on you.
 Instead, use terms such as knife-like cramps in the abdomen, radiating pain from the pelvis to the lower back, burning sensation from the lower back to legs, or sharp, throbbing pain in the lower abdomen.

 Being descriptive and illustrating how your symptoms decrease the quality of your life makes you more credible in their eyes.
 Thus, making it easier for them to understand how disruptive and painful your periods are.